Hunter Branch

 • It will be responsible for awarding an annual prize (the Hunter Medal) to the national or international figure who has made the greatest intellectual contribution to subject areas that have relevance for our region.

-Office-bearers elected at the first Annual General Meeting held on 31 March 2021 are:
+Office-bearers elected at the third Annual General Meeting held on 16 March 2023 are:

 Chair Distinguished Emeritus Laureate Professor John Aitken